auth0/docs/articles/troubleshoot/guides/verify-platform.md

 # Verify Platform

-Technology is constantly evolving.
-It’s a good idea to make sure you are on current versions of your technology stack.
+Ensure that you are on current versions of your technology stack.
 If you're using an older version of a programming language or library consider updating to the current version.

 * Check the [Auth0 support matrix](/support/matrix) to see if the language or library versions you're using is supported.
 * If there's a problem in one environment (such as development) but not another (such as production), compare the versions of the technology stack across the two environments.